shakesco/shakesco-contracts/README.md

 ### BNB Smart Chain Only

 BNB Smart Chain is where tokenized stocks settle.
-Stock accounts are `StealthShakescoAccount` wallets created through the same factory used for stealth addresses, so a wallet owner always resolves to the same stock account.
+The `StockAccountFactory` derives each stock account deterministically from its owner address, so a wallet owner always resolves to the same stock account.
+It is the same factory build that backs stealth addresses on Ethereum and Polygon, deployed here under the stock account role.

 | Contract Name       |                  Address                   |
 | ------------------- | :----------------------------------------: |